polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/offchain-operations.md

 Note that the results from offchain workers are not subject to regular transaction verification.
 Therefore, you should ensure the offchain operation includes a verification method to determine what information gets into the chain.
 For example, you might verify offchain transactions by implementing a mechanism for voting, averaging, or checking sender signatures.

+You should also note that offchain workers don't have any specific privileges or permissions by default and, therefore, represent a potential attack vector that a malicious user could exploit.
+In most cases, checking whether a transaction was submitted by an offchain worker before writing to storage isn't sufficient to protect the network.
+Instead of assuming that the offchain worker can be trusted without safeguards, you should intentionally set restrictive permissions that limit access to the process and what it can do.

 Offchain workers are spawned during each block import.
 However, they aren't executed during initial blockchain synchronization.